azevedolab/sandres/README.md

 # SAnDReS 2.0
 Statistical Analysis of Docking Results and Scoring Functions 2.0 (SAnDReS 2.0)(https://azevedolab.net/sandres.php)
 <P>&nbsp;</P>
 You need Python 3 installed on your computer to run SAnDReS 2.0.
 In addition, you need Matplotlib, NumPy, Scikit-Learn, SciPy, and XGBoost.
 It is also necessary to have MGLTools 1.5.7 installed on your computer.
 You can make the installation of Python packages faster by installing Anaconda.
-SAnDReS 2.0 has as docking engine the most recent version of AutoDock Vina available in January 2022 (version 1.2.3).
-All machine learning regression methods available in SAnDReS 2.0 considers that you have installed on your computer the latest version of Scikit-Learn available in January 2022 (version 1.0.2).
-Please, see installation step 3 for issues related to installation of Scikit-Learn version 1.0.2.
+SAnDReS 2.0 has the most recent version of AutoDock Vina available in January 2022 (version 1.2.3) as a docking engine.
+SAnDReS 2.0 considers that you have installed on your computer the latest version of Scikit-Learn available in January 2022 (version 1.0.2).
+Please, see installation step 3 for issues related to the installation of Scikit-Learn version 1.0.2.
 <P>&nbsp;</P>
 <H2>Installing SAnDReS 2.0 (Linux)</H2>
 <P><B>Step 1.</B> Install Anaconda (https://www.anaconda.com/download/)</P>